Identify and Treat Oral Disease

 - An earache that lasts longer than normal

 - Pain in or around the mouth with no obvious cause

-Our oral and maxillofacial surgeons in New Brunswick, NJ, East Brunswick, NJ, and Middlesex, NJ, can help you diagnose and treat oral diseases.
 Many of our surgeons are also on staff at Robert Wood Johnson University Hospital and St. Peter’s University Hospital to assist with oral cancer treatments.
 If you are unsure of whether or not you are experiencing a pathological process, we recommend getting an oral exam as soon as possible.
-We offer exams, biopsies, and treatment of oral pathologies, so feel free to contact one of our offices to schedule an appointment.
+We offer exams, biopsies, and treatment and our offices in New Brunswick, East Brunswick, and Middlesex, NJ.
+Contact Oral Surgery Group today to schedule your appointment.

 Types of Anesthesia

 We offer several types of anesthesia to ensure patients remain comfortable in our care.